 Here's my deeper point.

-That so many different laws are being broken by so many different government employees, that sorting this out is going to take several years.
+That so many different laws are being broken by so many different government employees that sorting this out is going to take several years.

-I mean, uh Devin Nunes to give him credit has worked to scale off and take a new feat and continued to push, but there should be a much bigger concerted effort to dig into this and find out how bad it really is.
+But there should be a much bigger concerted effort to dig into this and find out how bad it really is.

 Let me ask you about the election.

-Sixty-two days from now, if you look at the polls, generic ballot, Republicans are down.
+62 days from now, if you look at the polls, generic ballot, Republicans are down.

-So I guess the question is how do Republicans win in 62 days?
+So I guess the question is, how do Republicans win in 62 days?

-Um and what are your feelings about it?
+And what are your feelings about it?

 I don't really have a feeling yet of how this is going to turn out.

-Well, I I have a paper you'll get a copy of in the next day or two on the 2018 election.
+Well, I have a paper you'll get a copy of in the next day or two on the 2018 election.

 And as somebody who helped design 1980 and helped design 1994 and a few other campaigns, my view is really simple.